Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/index.md

 ## Parsing

 Parsing is the process of performing syntax and/or semantic analysis on a text, and outputting some sort of parse data, generally an AST.
 The parsing framework supports automated calling of parsers via worker threads following text changes.
-Any custom or third-party parser (such as ANTLR) can be called.
+Any custom or third-party parser @if (wpf) {(such as ANTLR)} can be called.

 See the [Parsing](parsing/index.md) topic for more information.